mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

 ## Superuser Privileges

-Besides the configuration files in each user\'s directory, the system has a lot of configuration files that control system-wide behavior.
+Besides the configuration files in each user's directory, the system has a lot of configuration files that control system-wide behavior.
-Sometimes you\'ll find it necessary to edit one by hand, using a text editor.
-In this section we\'ll show how to grant someone superuser privileges, a system-wide issue controlled by a file named */etc/sudoers*.
+Sometimes you'll find it necessary to edit one by hand, using a text editor.
+In this section we'll show how to grant someone superuser privileges, a system-wide issue controlled by a file named */etc/sudoers*.